Overview of Music License

 This music license is one of the most common forms of a license granted for broadcasting an artist's copyrighted work.
 Public Performance License or the PPL is obtained by those businesses that are either playing music in their jukebox or holding any kind of Public Performance such as the concerts.

-What are the Documents needed for Obtaining Music License?
+What are the Documents Required for Music License?

-The documents needed for obtaining a Music License is provided in the list below:
+The documents required for Music License is provided in the list below:

 - Personal Details such as the Name, Address, Nationality.